resz2/color-switch-AP/README.md

 </details>
 <details>
   <summary markdown="span">Frenzy Mode</summary>
-  <blockquote>Play the other game mode which pts you against time and allows you to move diagonally as well</blockquote>
+  <blockquote>Play the other game mode which puts you against time and allows you to move diagonally as well</blockquote>
 </details>
 <details>
   <summary markdown="span">Personal high score</summary>
-  <blockquote>Each individual's 10 best scores are saved in the gameState object and displayed in the high score section</blockquote>
+  <blockquote>Each individual's 10 best scores are saved in the Player object and displayed in the high score section</blockquote>
 </details>
 <details>
   <summary markdown="span">Choose a difficulty</summary>